JasperHG90/dagster-pyiceberg/docs/reference.md

 --8<-- "docs/snippets/pyiceberg_resource.py"
 ```

 In this example, we attach the PyIceberg resource to the small_petals asset.
-In the body of the asset function, we use the get_client context manager method of the resource to get a bigquery.client.Client.
-We can use the client to execute a custom SQL query against the IRIS_DATA table created in Step 2: Create tables in PyIceberg of the Using Dagster with PyIceberg tutorial.
+In the body of the asset function, we use the `load()` method to retrieve the PyIceberg `Table` object, which can then be used for further processing.

 For more information on the PyIceberg resource, see the PyIceberg resource API docs.